Conservative velocity mappings for discontinuous Galerkin kinetics: Algorithm

 \subsection{Dicrete collisionless terms}

-In this section we are concerned with discretizing the collisionless terms in equation~\ref{eq:gkeq_curvilinear_vmap} and thus temporarily set its right-hand side to zero.
-The first step is to name the Jacobian of the transformation in equation~\ref{eq:gk_vmap}:
+In this section we discretize the collisionless terms in equation~\ref{eq:gkeq_curv_vmap} and thus temporarily set its right-hand side to zero.
+The first step is to name the Jacobian of the transformation in equation~\ref{eq:vmap}:

 define a ``total'' Jacobian

 and introduce a scaled distribution